JimKrolik/Huntress-CTF-2024-WriteUps/Miscellaneous/Permission to Proxy/README.md

 Visiting the page, we can see it is running squid proxy 3.5.27.

-I did some research into fuzzing behind squid proxy and found this article by [Hacktricks](https://book.hacktricks.xyz/network-services-pentesting/3128-pentesting-squid)
+I did some research into fuzzing behind squid proxy and found this article by [Hacktricks](https://book.hacktricks.xyz/network-services-pentesting/3128-pentesting-squid).

-From there, I found a repository for [Spose](https://github.com/aancw/spose)
+From there, I found a repository for [Spose](https://github.com/aancw/spose).

-After a slow process of adding blocks of ports to the script, I finally found port 50000 was open.
+After a slow process of adding blocks of ports to the script to not upset the rate limiting gods at Huntress, I finally found port 50000 was open.

 ![Port 50000](images/3.fuzzingbehindproxy.PNG)